Josh Naylor Player Props: Guardians vs. Twins

 Josh Naylor At The Plate

-- Naylor is hitting .206 with three doubles, three home runs and 10 walks.
+- Naylor is hitting .208 with four doubles, three home runs and 10 walks.

+- He has homered in three games this year (10.3%), homering in 2.7% of his chances at the plate.

-- Naylor has picked up an RBI in 46.4% of his games this year, with more than one RBI in 14.3% of his games.
-He has also driven in three or more runs in one contest.
+- Naylor has an RBI in 13 of 29 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once four times this season (14.3%), including one multi-run game.
+- In four of 29 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.